DKProject/DKPlugins-Documentation/projects/home/docs/dkperms/plugin-setup/migration.md

     Before you start the migration, create a backup of your entire network or server

-Before you can start setting up the new DKPerms, you need to remove the old dkperms.jar in all your plugin folders (remove only the jar, do not delete the any configuration files).
+Before you can start setting up the new DKPerms, you need to remove the old dkperms.jar in all your plugin folders (remove only the jar, do not delete any configuration files).
 After that you can start setting up the new DKPerms, use [this guide](installation.md).

 ### **1. - Migration**